yu-z/NFN-phylogenomics/README.md

 `n` small than n (a cut-off of proportion, ie 0, 0.1, 0.2) of non-targets allowed to have above specific/convergent mutation

-###### A‘tree topology inference’ method based on large-scale phylogenetic reconstruction of groups of orthologous genes
+###### A ‘tree topology inference’ method based on large-scale phylogenetic reconstruction of groups of orthologous genes